Bento 3.0 FAQ

 5.What is the release timeline for Bento 3.0?

-PBS Digital will be working with an alpha group throughout the summer/fall of 2016.
-The information gathered from the pilot groups will help inform what the specific Bento 3.0 rollout process will be for stations and producers.
-PBS Digital plans to start formal onboarding in the fall of 2016, depending upon lessons learned from the alpha group.
+PBS Digital began working with an alpha and beta groups in summer/fall of 2016.
+The information gathered from the pilot groups helped inform what the specific Bento 3.0 rollout process will be for stations and producers.
+PBS Digital planned to start formal onboarding in the fall of 2016, depending upon lessons learned from the alpha group.
 Migration and support questions are addressed below.

 6.When can my site onboard to Bento 3.0?

-In the early stages of rollout, PBS Digital will be focusing on working with an alpha group to better understand the full needs of stations and producers for onboarding.
-Based on the information gathered from these groups, PBS Digital will be creating a full rollout plan for all Bento station and producer sites.
+Now!
+Currently 23 stations have launched a site on Bento 3.0.
+With the final components being developed now to reach parity with Bento 2, you will be able to migrate your site over the summer of 2018.
 The current Bento admin will continue to be available and supported during the Bento 3.0 rollout for site management.
 See the Staying Connected section below for more information about how to follow Bento 3.0 announcements.

 Migration and Support:

 7.What will support be like for Bento 3.0?

 Support for Bento 3.0 will be done in stages, but the majority of the technical support will continue to be done via the PBS Digital Support Portal.
 For more information on ways PBS Digital can help support the move to Bento 3.0, see the Staying Connected section below.